Trung28899/NodeJS-Dynamic-Routes/README.txt

         - 8th commit: Able to edit products in "Admin Products" > Edit See admin.js in controllers and routes, see product.js for product class, see edit-product.ejs in views
+        - 9 Commit: delete products and delete product in cart with the deleted product